INSTITUTE OF MEDICINE OF CHICAGO

-The Institute of Medicine of Chicago (IOMC) is an independent organization of distinguished leaders in the health field who collaborate to improve the health of the public.
+The Institute of Medicine of Chicago (IOMC) is an independent non-profit organization of distinguished leaders in the health field who collaborate to improve the health of the public.
 Drawing upon the expertise of a diverse membership and other regional leaders, the IOMC addresses critical health issues through a range of interdisciplinary approaches including education, research, communication of trusted information, and community engagement.
 With the health of the public at its core, IOMC is building new programs and services to better meet the needs of its members and the metropolitan Chicago, Cook County, and the State of Illinois community.

 Founded in 1915, IOMC has a rich history of working for improving public health and population health.
 With numerous accomplishments to its credit, IOMC is proud to work with leaders who promote, improve and advance systemic changes for the betterment of the communities it serves in Chicago, collar counties and the State of Illinois.

 The Institute of Medicine of Chicago (IOMC) has made significant contributions to the practice of medicine and the business of healthcare.
 As a uniquely multi-institutional and multi-disciplinary organization, IOMC provides an independent, neutral forum for the Chicago region’s health leaders to convene, collaborate, and contribute to the health of the city, counties, and the State of Illinois.